Kholodny Yar Republic: The fall of the Republic

 One of the stages of the Cheka's special operation to liquidate the Kholodnoyarsk Republic was the so-called "amnesty" promised to those insurgents who would surrender voluntarily.

 The transition took place in the village Zhabotyn on the 4th (in other documents on the 7th) August 1921.
 Ivan Petrenko, Chairman of the Kholodnoyarsk District Headquarters, Otamans Derkach, Vasylenko, Oleksa Chuchupak, S. Chuchupak, Tovkachenko (Tovkach), Temny, Lytvynenko, Pinchenko, and more than 20 Otamans and 76 security guards, including Ponomarenko and Wislow, were amnestied.
 After that, the "amnestied" wrote a letter to the otamans Khmara, Zagorodny, Zaliznyak and others calling for an end to the struggle and the transition to the side of the Ukrainian Soviet government.

 On 29 September 1922, the Cheka lured some atamans to a pseudo-gathering in Zvenyhorodka.
 They were allegedly convened to prepare for an all-Ukrainian uprising.
 Many atamans were arrested there.

-The Russian Bolsheviks planned to eliminate the amnestied otamans from the very beginning, but did not dare to do so until November, when they set out to eliminate not only the otamans but also the entire insurgent, "suspicious" and "sympathetic" element in the Kholodny Yar area.
-Very soon, repression against the population became the main means of combating the insurgency.
-Families of insurgents and "kurkul" ("kulak") elements who helped the insurgents were evicted.
-Property, inventory and food supplies were confiscated from them.
-All able-bodied people were sent to labor units, disabled people were placed in cities and towns.

-The Kholodny Yar Republic lasted until 1922, when the Bolsheviks deceitfully lured the otamans into an ambush.

 On 9 February 1923 Kholodny Yar Republic insurgents, all sentenced to death, took part in a four-hour battle/failed prison uprising in Kyiv's Lukyanivska Prison that killed 38 prisoners and one Red Army soldier.